sdelliot/firewheel/docker/README.md

 > * The host running the docker container must have Open vSwitch installed.
 > * The host running the docker container must have QEMU/KVM installed.

-Once the prerequisits have been met, the FIREWHEEL container can be started via:
+Once the prerequisites have been met, the FIREWHEEL container can be started via:

 ```bash
 sudo docker run --rm -it --privileged --cap-add ALL -v /dev:/dev -v /lib/modules:/lib/modules:ro ghcr.io/sandialabs/firewheel:main